How to Stop Dreading Your Next Video Call

 There aren’t enough hours in the day to perform daily duties – and attend multiple meetings.
 When the day’s schedule is filled with non-stop virtual meetings, it results in longer work days for remote professionals.
 In order to fulfill their daily assignments, they often sacrifice their free time to get the job done.
 That’s a sure fire way to become fatigued and burned out.
 To avoid that scenario, it’s best to schedule a block of time each day for assignments only.
 Set a “No Calls” time block of two-three hours each day to prevent being overwhelmed with video calls and virtual meetings.

 As convenient as video conferencing is, it can also lead to feelings of isolation and frustration.
 Although it allows participants to communicate with each other at any time from anywhere, it does so without the interpersonal connection that helps companies thrive.
-Renting shared meeting space for regular in-person meetings provides the necessary attributes of leadership, teamwork, and collaboration that are often missing when companies rely solely on video conferencing.
+Renting shared meeting space for regular in-person meetings provides the necessary attributes of leadership, teamwork, and collaboration.
+This is often missing when companies rely solely on video conferencing.

 Video conferencing is a necessary tool for modern business models – but it’s not the solution for every business scenario.
 Blending remote work and videoconferencing with coworking office and meeting spaces like those offered by HeadRoom, allows small businesses with remote staff the chance to both work independently when convenient and collaborate when necessary.
 HeadRoom’s shared meeting and office spaces prevent remote work burnout and the adverse side effects of video calls by providing businesses with access to a professional sanctuary whenever they need it.
 With three Philadelphia area coworking and meeting space locations in Media, Aston, and Wayne, HeadRoom is now accepting new memberships today.
 Contact us to learn more about our shared meeting and office space availability.